Menu

 New to Our Club?
 This is Your Moment!

-Curious about our Club and how you can get involved?
+Curious about our Club and how you can get involved as a brand new member?
 Our Membership Committee Liaison, Amy Amos, will be at Common Bond to chat about who we are, what we do, and the incredible ways we give back to both the Club and the Community and also to answer your questions during this mini-orientation.

 This is a casual meet-and-greet, so feel free to come and go as you please!